An Overview of a Distal Biceps Tear

-Elbow joint injuries are relatively common.
+Elbow injuries are relatively common.
 An important part of the elbow that can easily get injured is the biceps tendon.

 The biceps is a muscle located in the front part of the upper arm that goes from the elbow to the shoulder.
 Tendons are what attach the muscles to the bone.
 Within this region of the upper arm, there are two groups of tendons associated with the biceps muscle.
 One group attaches the upper part of the biceps to the shoulder (proximal, or upper biceps tendon), while the second group attaches the biceps to the elbow (distal, or lower biceps tendon).

 The lower biceps tendon — the distal biceps tendon — can become injured from excessive loading or a violent force and can lead to tearing or ‘rupture’ or the tendon.
 Most often, this injury occurs among middle-aged men during heavy training workouts or in jobs where heavy lifting is involved.
 If the violent loading occurs with the elbow bent, the biceps muscle or tendon can tear.
-This injury can be very painful and most often is accompanied by a loud ‘pop’.
+A distal biceps tear can be very painful and most often is accompanied by a loud ‘pop’.
 There will be pain and there can also be discoloration under the skin or distortion of the normal contour as the muscle itself bunches up above the elbow.

 Symptoms of a Distal Biceps Tear